MAC Cosmetics: History

 In May 2017, MAC Cosmetics became available for purchase online at Ulta Beauty.
 Products became available in stores in June 2017.

 On August 24, 2017, MAC Cosmetics announced that a collection involved with the estate of late singer Aaliyah will be made available in the summer of 2018.
-The Official release date for the "MAC Aaliyah" collection was made available on June 20 online and June 21 in stores.
-Along with the MAC collection, MAC and i-D Magazine had partnered up to release a short film titled "A-Z of Aaliyah" which coincided with the launch.
+The official release date for the "MAC Aaliyah" collection was made available on June 20 online and June 21 in stores.
+Along with the MAC collection, MAC and i-D Magazine had partnered to release a short film titled A–Z of Aaliyah which coincided with the launch.

 In May 2018, Sephora Canada announced it will carry MAC Cosmetics online and in its stores.

 In March 2022, MAC Cosmetics released their new spring Wild Cherry Collection and launched it for Japanese consumers.